 Oxygen depletion: Since this species has slow-moving water/ low water currents as a key requirement; surface agitation (which promotes gaseous exchange) decreases and this impacts the rate at which oxygen dissolves in the aquarium water.

-So, it is advisable to keep a small quantity of Water spangles in your tank.
+So, it is advisable to keep a small number of Water spangles in your tank.
 The aim is to prevent a situation where the plant forms a thick layer on the entire water surface and depletes dissolved oxygen levels to the detriment of your aquarium fauna.

 Benefits of Water Spangles

 Aesthetics: Salvinia minima covers the top layer of the aquarium and adorns it beautifully.

 Removal of excess nutrients: Salvinia minima has heavy metal absorption properties.
 It is helpful in absorbing harmful chemicals that are emitted from fish waste, decayed plant matter, and tap water such as nitrates, CO2, ammonia, and phosphates.